philips-labs/pairwise-regression/README.md

 A usage example with sample data is given [here](https://github.com/philips-internal/pairwise-regression/tree/main/example) for reference.

 # Requirements
-See [here])(https://github.com/philips-internal/pairwise-regression/blob/main/requirements.txt) for package requirements.
+See [here](https://github.com/philips-internal/pairwise-regression/blob/main/requirements.txt) for package requirements.

 # Contributing
 We appreciate any contributions in the form of ideas, feature requests, bug reports, bug fixes, documentation improvements, code reformatting, and code submissions.
-You can contact the maintainers [here](https://github.com/philips-internal/pairwise-regression/blob/main/MAINTAINERS.md).
+You can contact the [maintainers](https://github.com/philips-internal/pairwise-regression/blob/main/MAINTAINERS.md).
 Please see the [Contributing guide](https://github.com/philips-internal/pairwise-regression/blob/main/CONTRIBUTING.md).